Our Philosophy, In Short

 This shift will manifest in different ways, but the core efforts revolve around empowering people who create high-quality work to take their creations to the next level.

-That may mean working with us to publish work through our catalog.
-It could mean pulling yourself up by your bootstraps and learning the industry yourself (alongside other enthusiastic creatives) at the Asymmetrical Community.
+That may mean working with a publisher.
+It could mean pulling yourself up by your bootstraps and learning the industry yourself (alongside other enthusiastic creatives) at the Asymmetrical Community & using available resources.
 It may mean going completely solo and making your own path, without a publisher or community at your back.
 All paths are equally valid and have our full support and enthusiasm.

 Whatever the case may be, we want to be part of a positive movement in publishing.
 One that removes traditional hurdles and replaces them with trampolines.
 Instead of hindering, we want to liberate.

-What we do right now — all of us, from the most experienced scribbler to the greenest wordsmith — has the potential to dictate what publishing will look like for decades.
+All of us—from the most experienced scribbler to the greenest wordsmith—have the potential to dictate what publishing will look like for decades.
 This is a responsibility and opportunity we don’t intend to let pass us by.

 We are vehicle-agnostic in that we don’t care what medium is used to communicate, so long as its the most ideal for the story being told or information being conveyed.